gem/oq-engine/doc/adv-manual/common-mistakes.rst

 for getting performance in large calculations.

-In large calculations, it is essential to fine tune a few parameters that are really important for performance.
+In large calculations, it is essential to fine tune a few parameters that are really important.
 Here is a list of parameters relevant for all calculators:

 maximum_distance: